kaizen-ai/kaizenflow/documentation/technical/metadata_handling.md

 - It can be argued that information about the infra should not be mixed with research ones
-  - The issue is that the process of discovering data sources and on-boarding data sources moves at different speed
+  - The issue is that the process of discovering data sources and on-boarding data sources moves at different speeds
-    - E.g., one research (or potentially even a customer!) might want to know
+    - E.g., one researcher (or potentially even a customer!) might want to know
       - "what are the sources about oil that are available?"
       - "what are the next sources to download?"
       - "do we have only historical data or real-time of a data source?"